adityakalra424/crytonite_taskphase2_adityak/picoCTF/Forensics.md

 ## How you approached the challenge:
-`Matryoshka dolls are a set of wooden dolls of decreasing size placed one inside another.` Matryoshka dolls are placed inside one another.The challenge gave me a jpg file, then i used `file` command and it said it was a `png` file so i manually converted the format in the file manager and then i used bin walk to extract the hidden data where i got `_2_c.jpg` which was again a `png` file so i manually converted the format in the file manager and then i used binwalk to extract the hidden data from the image where i got `_3_c.jpg` which was again a `png` file so i manually converted the format in the file manager and then i used binwalk to extract the hidden data from the image where i got `_4)c.jpg` which was again a `png` file so i manually converted the format in the file manager and then i sued binwalk to extract the hidden date from the image where i got a `flag.txt` file .The content of the file `flag.txt` are `p i c o C T F { b f 6 a c f 8 7 8 d c b d 7 5 2 f 4 7 2 1 e 4 1 b 1 b 1 b 6 6 b }` and it was the flag.
+`Matryoshka dolls are a set of wooden dolls of decreasing size placed one inside another.` Matryoshka dolls are placed inside one another.The challenge gave me a jpg file, then i used `file` command and it said it was a `png` file so i manually converted the format in the file manager and then i used bin walk to extract the hidden data where i got `_2_c.jpg` which was again a `png` file so i manually converted the format in the file manager and then i used binwalk to extract the hidden data from the image from  where i got `_3_c.jpg` file  which was again a `png` file so i manually converted the format in the file manager and then i used binwalk to extract the hidden data from the imagewhere i got `_4_c.jpg` file which was again a `png` file so i manually converted the format in the file manager and then i used binwalk to extract the hidden data from the image  where i got a `flag.txt` file .The content of the file `flag.txt` are `p i c o C T F { b f 6 a c f 8 7 8 d c b d 7 5 2 f 4 7 2 1 e 4 1 b 1 b 1 b 6 6 b }` and it was the flag.
 ## What you learned through solving this challenge:

 1. binwalk